Effort Discrimination and Curvature of Contest Technology in Conflict Networks: Neutrality and discussion

-Till here, we have an observation that Tullock form CSF (or linearity of $h$) is necessary for the generic property of neutrality, in the triangle conflict.
-The formal statement of this result is as follows, where we allow the production functions to be heterogeneous.
+Till here, we have an observation that Tullock form CSF (or linearity of $h$) is necessary for the generic property of neutrality in the triangle conflict.
+The formal statement of this result, where {we introduce the flexibility for production functions to be dependent on the sizes of battles}, is as follows.

 Let $\cH$ be the collection of all semi-symmetric conflict networks such that (1) the set of players is $\cN$; (2) the set of battles is $\cT$; (3) the conflict structure is $\bm{\Gamma}$; (4) the size-determined production functions are $(f_k)_{k\in\cK}$; and (5) the cost function is $C(\cdot)$.